Teaching wasn’t my first choice as a profession…well not really.

 Well okay then.

 Unsure of what to do next, I just loaded up on liberal arts classes that I thought might be useful electives at some point.
-One of the classes was Intro to Microeconomics, and I came to really enjoy the class, despite the fact that I hate math.
+One of the classes was Intro to Microeconomics, and I really enjoyed the class, despite the fact that I’ve never been very comfortable with math.
 I changed my major the next semester and graduated a couple of years later with a BA in Economics and a Minor in Business.
 Now I still had to figure out what I wanted to do.

 The first two years after UT I worked for a now defunct accounts payable outsourcing company.
+I helped pay bills all day.
 It was as exciting as it sounds.
-I hated it…but I was good at it.
+It was BORING…but I was good at it.
 After year one, I was promoted and given a team of four to manage.
 My favorite part of the job was when I had to train my team on some new system or process (which seemed to happen way too often).
 Other than that, I was miserable.

-One Friday night while I was hanging in my apartment (not much of a party animal), I came across a website for an alternative teacher certification program through one of the regional service centers.
+One Friday night while I was hanging in my apartment (yes, really), I came across a website for an alternative teacher certification program through one of the regional service centers.
 They were having an information meeting the next morning.
-The next few months were a blur as I went through the transition of applying for the program, quitting my job, going through the teacher training, meeting my future wife (more on that later), and trying to find a teaching job.
+The next few months were a blur as I went through the transition of applying for the program, quitting my job, going through the teacher training, meeting my future wife, and trying to find a teaching job.
 The most nervous that I was through the whole ordeal was when I went to tell my parents what I was doing.
 Four years earlier they had been cold to the idea of me being a teacher.
-This time they were completely okay with it and even helped me with my finances for the couple of months of frictional unemployment that I went through.
+This time they were completely okay with it and even helped me with my finances for the couple of months when I didn’t have a job.

 I told this story to a coworker once, and she said to me, “Sometimes parents have to grow up too.”

 While in the teacher certification program, I met my wife.
-We hit it off pretty quickly and have never looked back.
-It is nice that we are both teachers because we both understand the frustrations and fulfillment of the job.
+We hit it off pretty quickly and the rest, as they say, is history.
+(Pun intended.)
+It is nice that we are both in education because we understand the frustrations and fulfillment of the profession.
 We also have the same holidays!
+We have a son and a daughter who are cursed with having educators as parents.
+Lord help them.
+They won’t be able to get away with anything!

-I have been teaching high school social studies since the 2002-2003 school year.
+I have taught high school social studies since the 2002-2003 school year at three different high schools.
 During that time I have taught World Geography (level and Pre-AP), Sociology, AP European History (only one semester), US History (Honors, Dual Credit, and AP), and Economics (Level, Honors, and AP).
 I returned to graduate school and earned an MA in History from Sam Houston State University in 2007.
-Currently, I am teaching Advanced Placement US History (since 2006) and Advanced Placement Macroeconomics (since 2012), which oddly enough are the two subjects that I have degrees in.
+Currently, I am teaching Advanced Placement US History (since 2006) and Advanced Placement Macroeconomics (since 2012), which, oddly enough, are the two subjects that I have degrees in.

 I love my job and the students that I teach.
 When people ask me what I do for a living, I tell them I hang out with teenagers all day.
 They keep me young and they keep me smiling…most of the time.